 Many of us are trying to live a more sustainable lifestyle and these little DIY reusable make-up wipes are just what you need to help you achieve that!

-I bought some reusable make-up wipes from the Festival of Thrift last year and loved them but they weren’t something that I could recreate myself as they were basically little crochet circles and I absolutely can’t crochet – despite numerous attempts to teach myself.
+I bought some reusable and sustainable make-up wipes from the Festival of Thrift a while ago and loved them but they weren’t something that I could recreate myself as they were basically little crochet circles and I absolutely can’t crochet – despite numerous attempts to teach myself.

 I’ve been trying to think of a way to make some reusable make-up wipes for a while and I thought I’d found the solution which was fab, except for the fact that it involved sewing and I’ve forgotten how to thread my sewing machine and managed to lose the instructions somehow too.

-So, a couple of weeks ago when Jen asked me if I wanted to go round for a chai latte and some crafting, I knew exactly what I wanted to make!
+So, when lovely Jen asked me if I wanted to go round for a chai latte and some crafting, I knew exactly what I wanted to make!
 I turned up with an idea and a tea towel and went home with these little beauties…

 And yes, I know that they’re not perfectly stitched but it was me at the sewing machine and I seem to be unable to master sewing circles (or sewing at all if we’re being honest).
 I’m also aware that some of them may not actually be as circular as they should be considering I did, in fact, use a template but again, if I’m being honest, you’re lucky that there’s no blood on any of the finished circles as I somehow managed to cut my hand during the making of these. 😉